dannycab/phy481msu/assignments/homework2.md

 3. Consider the situation where the particle is very close to a large ring (i.e., where $x/a\;<<\;1$).
 Determine the approximate form of the differential equation for this case -- keep only terms that depend linearly on $x$.
 This is called "linearizing" the differential equation, which makes it analytically tractable.
 4. Solve the differential equation for the case where the particle starts from rest at a distance of $x_0$ from the ring.
 Sketch the resulting motion of the test charge as a function of time.
 Does your graph agree with your intuition about the motion?
 5. What would happen to the test charge if it was not placed precisely on the central axis?
 Why?
+6. simulation

+#### 6. Finding the electric field of spherical shell using direct integration

+In this class, you will learn a mathematical technique (Gauss' Law) that makes solving for the electric field relatively simple in comparison to direct integration for certain kinds of problems.
+In this problem, you will solve for the electric field that can be determined using Gauss' Law, but you will use direct integration instead.
+This problem involves relatively sophisticated integral, which you are free to look up, have some software solve, or (for the gluttons for pain) solve yourself.
+The message here is: when you run across a difficult piece of math, it's ok to use your resources.

+1. Find the electric field a distance $z$ above the center of a spherical surface of radius $R$, which carries a uniform surface charge density $\sigma$.
+Do this by explicit integration (i.e., starting from Griffith's equation 2.7), please.
+Just treat the case of $z > R$ (*outside* the sphere).
+Express your answer in terms of the total charge $q$ on the sphere. *Also, be careful, when you get a square root, to take the positive root:* $\sqrt{R^2 + z^2 - 2Rz}=(R-z)$ if $R>z$, but it's $(z-R)$ if $R<z$.
+2. Check your answer using a units check and your knowledge from PHY 184.
+Briefly discuss what the answer should be outside the sphere.
+What should the answer be inside the sphere and why? *You don't have to solve that problem explicitly.*

+*Historical note: Newton solved part 1 using geometry (no calculus!!)
+This geometric proof is tricky and still excites debate: see R. Weinstock Am.
+J. Phys., 52, (1984), p.
+883; H. Erlichson, Am.
+J. Phys.
+58, (1990) p.
+882. Newton thought calculus should be kept secret, and held up publication of Principia until he could work out these non-calculus proofs.
+He published calculus much later, about the same time as Leibniz published his calculus.*